 National Identification Number Importance

-The NIN is set to be used for all transactions in Nigeria requiring identity verification so you’ll be using your NIN for:
+The NIN will be used for all transactions in Nigeria, requiring identity verification:

 - Getting your National e-ID card.